texei/texei-sfdx-plugin/messages/package.dependencies.install.md

 # flags.apexcompile.summary

 compile all Apex in the org and package, or only Apex in the package (see force:package:install for default value)

+# flags.upgrade-type.summary

+upgrade type for the package installation; available only for unlocked packages (see sf packageinstall for default value)